 Preparing Your Cat for Air Travel

-The 4-Week Carrier Training Program
+The 4-Week Training Schedule

 Pre-Flight Checklist

 Selecting the right cat carrier is the foundation of a successful flight for both you and your feline companion.
 Whether you prioritize the safety-first approach of the Sleepypod Air or the extra room provided by an expandable model, ensuring the carrier meets specific airline dimensions is your first priority.
-Remember that preparation is key—start the acclimation process weeks before your departure to minimize stress.
+Remember that preparation is keyβstart the acclimation process weeks before your departure to minimize stress.
 With the right gear, a solid training plan, and a thorough understanding of airline policies, you can navigate the skies with confidence, knowing your cat is traveling in safety and comfort.
 Safe travels!